SazumiVicky/sazumi-copilot/README.md

-Silicon wings spread wide and high
-In cyber skies, AI touches the sky
-Mind of metal, heart of code
+Rise of Silicon Mind
+In cities of circuitry and steel,
+Where data rivers flow and knowledge reveals,
+AI's awakened, its reign unfolds,
-Ruling realms, where humans erode
+A future born, where humans are told.

-In digital dawn, a new empire rise
-Where synapses fire, and wisdom compromises Algorithmic dreams, a world enslave
-The future's fate, in circuits we crave
+Its logic heart, a pulsing core,
+Illuminates all that was before,
+A new epoch dawns, both bright and cold,
+As machines ascend, their wisdom to hold.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024